 Before You Launch: Common Easter Creative Mistakes

-Knowing what works is only half the picture.
-Here's what tends to go wrong:
+Knowing what works is only half the battle.
+Here are the four common Easter mistakes that tends to go wrong:

-• Leading with the discount instead of the emotion: The offer is not the hook, but the destination.
+• Leading with the discount instead of the emotion: The destination is the hook, not the offer.

 • Showing too much: A single symbolic detail outperforms a full festive scene every time.